jgreazel/lego-monitor/README.md

 This will:

-- Automatically find the most recent file in `set-numbers/` directory
+- Read all sets from `data/set-registry.json`
-- Visit each set's URL
+- Fetch current detail pages for every set
-- Save HTML files to: `set-details/set-details-{timestamp}/`
+- Save HTML files to: `data/set-details/{timestamp}/set-{setNumber}.html`
-- Each file will be named: `set-{setNumber}.html`
+- Creates a timestamped snapshot of all set details

 ### Step 3: Analyze Set Details

-Finally, run the script to analyze the set HTML files and extract key data:
+Finally, analyze the most recent fetch to extract structured data:

 ```bash
 node analyzeSetDetails.js